californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are California Traffic Court Records?

-California traffic court records are the official documentation of the proceedings of the Traffic Divisions of California Superior Courts.
-These records include traffic citations issued by law enforcement officers and documents generated before, during, and at the conclusion of cases in the state’s Traffic Courts.
+California traffic court records are official documents pertaining to the judicial proceedings of the Traffic Divisions of California Superior Courts.
+These records include traffic citations issued by law enforcement officers and documents generated before, during, and at the conclusion of cases in the state's Traffic Courts.

 Getting a Traffic Ticket in California

-The officer then asks the ticketed motorists to sign the form.
-Signing this document is a step required by law and serves as a confirmation to appear in Traffic Court.
-It does not take away your right to contest the ticket and is not an admission of guilt.
-California law empowers the officer to arrest a ticketed motorist that refuses to sign his/her citation.
+The officer will then ask the ticketed motorists to sign the form.
+This is usually done to ensure the alleged offender appears in Traffic Court.
+It is not considered an admission of guilt, nor does it impede the motorist's right to contest.
+In California, law enforcement officers are authorized to arrest a ticketed motorist who refuses to sign their citation.

 • The name of the person involved in the record, unless said person is a juvenile